Supported Providers

 API Key Storage

 Cloud API keys are stored in Snaply’s encrypted app vault on your Mac.
+From the API key dialog, you can:- Add a key for each provider

 - See which providers have a key saved